-I served as the interim Team Leader of the Violent Crime Agency Priority Goal from December 2013 to February 2014 during the transition between two permanent Team Leaders.
-In this role, I did not draft any publications, but I did approve two website pages.
-I have listed those below:
+During my tenure with the United States Department of Justice Office of the Deputy Attorney General, I served as the interim Team Lead of the "Violent Crime" Agency Priority Goal from December 2013 to February 2014.
+While I did not draft any publications, I did approve two website pages:

-Team Leader, Department of Justice Priority Goal: Violent Crime (FY 2015) ("Goal Overview" and "Performance Indicators"), available at http://www.performance.gov/content/violent-crime-0#overview and http://www.performance.gov/content/violent-crime-0#indicators.
+Team Lead, Department of Justice Priority Goal: Violent Crime (FY 2015) ("Goal Overview" and "Performance Indicators").
+Copies supplied.